Thulium-Drake/zabbix-templates/zabbix-sslcert/ZABBIX_SSLCERT.md

 It is best to run the command from cron.
 The user running the command needs enough privileges to read the configuration file.

-In order to create statistisc the command needs to be run with the getdata option:
+In order to create statistics the command needs to be run with the getdata option:

 `/usr/local/bin/zabbix_sslcert getdata`